parmes/parmes/solfec/user/simulation.rst

   This routine sets the imbalance tolerance for parallel balancing of Solfec data.
 A ratio of maximal to minimal per processor count of objects used.
 Hence, 1.0 indicates perfect balance, while any ratio > 1.0 indicates an imbalance.
-Initially imbalance tolerances are all set to 1.3.
+Initially imbalance tolerance is set to 1.1.
 This routine is ignored during sequential runs.

   * solfec -- SOLFEC object

-  * tolerance -- data imbalance tolerance (default: 1.3)
+  * tolerance -- data imbalance tolerance (default: 1.1)

   • weightfactor -- a local dynamics weight factor between 0.0 and 1.0 (default: 1.0).
 Computational load of local dynamics assembling is best balanced when weightfactor equals 1.0.
 This however can sometimes result